lamastex/scalable-data-science/_sds/3/x.md

 This instance for  the [AI-Track of the WASP Graduate School](https://wasp-sweden.org/graduate-school/ai-graduate-school-courses/)is divided into the following three modules.

+The next instance of ScadaMaLe-WASP is in 2022 Fall.

 In addition to academic lectures there will be invited guest speakers from industry.

 **Module 01** (2 hp) – Introduction to Data Science: Introduction to fault-tolerant distributed file systems and computing.